 Whilst we would not use a TV show as an adequate example of custodial life, many people do ask us what life will be like in prison.
 This most usually occurs when they are on bail or summons, proposing to plead guilty to serious offences and know that they will certainly have to serve a term of imprisonment, having never been in custody before.
-Having worked in the criminal law in Melbourne and around Australia for decades, the lawyers Galbally Rolfe Criminal Lawyers have over time attended countless prisons, heard the testimonials from clients who have served periods of imprisonment in various centers, and advised clients about prison life.
-Outlined in this article are the insights that have been shared by clients past and present, which form the basis of the advice we give to clients facing prison:
+Having worked in the criminal law in Melbourne and around Australia for decades, the lawyers at Galbally Rolfe Criminal Lawyers have over time attended countless prisons, heard the testimonials from clients who have served periods of imprisonment in various centers, and advised clients about prison life.

 1. Do not live in denial – get your affairs in order

 Denial can be one of the most powerful psychological forces at work in the human brain.
 We have seen it in action.
 Clients who for months, if not years, have been very aware that they will absolutely and categorically serve a period of imprisonment, still appear in our office in the days leading up to their Plea Hearing (and incarceration) asking about sentencing alternatives (even though these are not available) and letting slip that they still have not told important people in their lives that they are going to prison.
 Each time, we comfort them whilst reinforcing the reality and imploring them to get their affairs in order!

 The following are some steps you should consider taking if you are in this position:

 - Tell your people.
 Giving people the chance to process the news that you are about to give them, go through the various stages of grief over the news and then be there to support you is absolutely essential.
 It also means that they are in a better place to handle your incarceration and the ramifications of it.